eauxfolles/py-probe/README.md

 ***Usage:*** "httpyprobe.py <list>"

 Where:
-- "list" is the name of a file including domains (without heading http:// or https:// (located in same folder as the tool)
+- "list" is the name of a file including domains without heading protocol as http:// or https:// (located in same folder as the tool)

 P.S.
 This tool is inspired by the work of Tom Hudson (https://github.com/tomnomnom) on httprobe (https://github.com/tomnomnom/httprobe).